 The Stock Option Plan is to be administered by the Company's Board of Directors or by a committee of two or more directors appointed by the Board (the "Committee"), each of whom qualifies as a non-employee director within the meaning of Rule 16b-3 promulgated under the Securities Exchange Act of 1934 (the "Exchange Act"), and as an outside director within the meaning of Section 162(m) of the Internal Revenue Code of 1986 (the "Code").
 The Stock Option Plan is currently administered by the Stock Option Committee of the Board of Directors.
 The committee has the full authority and discretion, subject to the terms of the Stock Option Plan, to determine those individuals who are eligible to be granted options and the amount and type of options.
-Terms and conditions of options are set forth in written option shall be granted under the Stock Option Plan), but options granted prior to such date may extend beyond that date.
+Terms and conditions of options are set forth in written option agreements, consistent with the terms of the Stock Option Plan.
+No option shall be granted under the Stock Option Plan on or after September 30, 2004 (the tenth anniversary of the effective date of the Stock Option Plan), but options granted prior to such date may extend beyond that date.